vedph/cadmus_doc/core/adding-parts.md

 For layer parts, the same guidelines already listed for the other parts are applicable, with the following additions:

 - create a `...LayerFragment` class representing the fragment for the layer part.
 This is the true data model for the metatextual data represented by the layer.
 The class must implement `ITextLayerFragment`.
-Do not add any other property to the class; *by design, the only property of a layer part is its collection of fragments*.
+Do not add any other property to the class; _by design, the only property of a layer part is its collection of fragments_.

-- give the fragment a type ID (via the usual `TagAttribute`), which *must* begin with the prefix `fr.` (=`PartBase.FR_PREFIX`; note the trailing dot).
+- give the fragment a type ID (via the usual `TagAttribute`), which _must_ begin with the prefix `fr.` (=`PartBase.FR_PREFIX`; note the trailing dot).

 - if adding pins in the fragment, just provide the pin's name and value; the other properties will be supplied by the container part.
 By convention, you should prefix your pin name with the `fr.` prefix (defined in `PartBase.FR_PREFIX`).

 Anyway, adding a new layer part would be rarely required, as there is just a generic (parameterized) layer part provided for this: one part, many fragments.
 You rather have to provide fragments and their tests.

+### Layer Fragment Test Template

 **Fragment test template** sample: